chmiiller/poi/README.md

 The `PoiApi.swift` is where the code is.
 It has 4 methods:

 ### `parseSummary` and `parseJsonData` methods
-This methods, as their names already say, receives as Data object from our API response and parses it the way we prefer to read our data structure, returning a `NSDictionary` or an Array of all items already processed.
+These methods, as their names already say, receives a Data object from our API response and parses it the way we prefer to read our data structure, returning a `NSDictionary` or an Array of all items already processed.

 ### `getPointsOfInterest`
 This is an exposed method that can be called from the React Native land.
 It receives a "configuration" object and calls TomTom's API to fetch Points Of Interest based on the search and location of the user.
 After fetching this data and parsing them with above mentioned methods, it returns an Array with both a summary of this query and a list of results as a Promise Resolve to the JS side of the app.